 An “included entity” that engages in business as a pure equity holding company is subject to reduced substance requirements, as follows

 - It shall comply with all applicable laws and regulations of Belize; and

 - It shall have adequate human resources and premises in Belize for holding equity participation in other entities and where it manages those equity participations in other entities, have adequate human resources and premises in Belize for carrying out the management.

-An “included entity” may satisfy its substance requirements by outsourcing its CIGAs in relation to that relevant activity to persons in Belize licensed by the IFSC as a Managing Agent.
+An “included entity” may satisfy its Belize Economic Substance requirements by outsourcing its CIGAs in relation to that relevant activity to persons in Belize licensed by the IFSC as a Managing Agent.
 The included entity must monitor and control the execution of the CIGAs performed by the Managing Agent.
-The outsourced CIGAs must take place in Belize, and that the supervision of the outsourced activities by the outsourcing entity must also take place in Belize.
+The outsourced CIGAs must take place in Belize, and the supervision of the outsourced activities by the outsourcing entity must also take place in Belize.

 Sections 18 and 19 of the ES Act state penalties for non-compliance in: